bilal-fazlani/commanddotnet/README.md

 In this case, for `--printValues` it will fallback to `false` & if you dont pass either `--value1` or `--value2`, it will fallback to `0`.

+**NOTE: Only one constructor is supported.
+If there are multiple, it will pick up first defined constructor**

 ## Default values

 C# supports default values for parameters and so does this library.